Topic "Brain And Nerves" in Arabic - total 17 documentsTitle: Anorexia Nervosa In Children

 Title: Minor head injury

 Summary: Head injuries can be serious and require urgent medical attention.
 A hard blow to the head from a fall, knock or assault can injure the brain, even when there are no visible signs of trauma to the scalp or face.
-Symptoms of serious head injury include wounds, altered consciousness, clear fluid leaking from the eyes or nose, black eyes or bruises behind the ears, vision changes, nausea and vomiting.
+Symptoms of serious head injury include wounds, altered consciousness, clear liquid leaking from the eyes or nose, black eyes or bruises behind the ears, vision changes, nausea and vomiting.

 Title: Spina Bifida - hydrocephalus and spina bifida

-Title: Understanding Parkinson's Disease
+Title: Understanding Parkinson's Disease (Bilingual version)

 Summary: Bilingual resource explaining what Parkinson's Disease is and how it affects people as their brain levels of Dopamine decrease.
 Information on support services that are available for people with Parkinson's, their families, friends and carers.